December 2023

-Du 4 au 8 décembre au studio de danse de la Cité des arts de la rue à Marseille
+Du 5 au 9 mai au studio de la Cité des arts de la rue et en extérieur à Marseille

 L’Envers d’ici